philippgille/ln-paywall/README.md

 - [X] [Gin](https://github.com/gin-gonic/gin)
 - [X] [Echo](https://github.com/labstack/echo)

+A client package exists as well to make *consuming* LN-paywalled APIs extremely easy (you just use it like the standard Go `http.Client` and the payment handling is done in the background).

 An API gateway is on the roadmap as well, which you can use to monetize your API that's written in *any* language, not just in Go.

 Contents